-10 best Bulgaria Historic Sites to visit in 2018
+10 best Bulgaria historic sites to visit in 2022

 Bulgaria is rich in history and tradition.
 As one of Europe’s oldest inhabited nations, it no wonder why there incredible ruins and ancient sites in Bulgaria to visit.
 These ancient sites of Bulgaria are comprised mostly of Thracian, Roman, and Byzantine ruins, each possessing its own unique story and historical intrigue.

 And so with that in mind here are 10 suggestions for your 2022 planning!

 1. The old city of Nessebar

 Beach resort Nessebar, Bulgaria is one of the oldest European towns.
 The summer holiday venue is situated on a small peninsula, 37 km northeast of Bourgas and 429 km east of Sofia.
 Nessebar has best beaches on the Black Sea coast, reasonably priced hotels, many aqua parks and it ideally suits tourists who love cultural tourism.

 Nesebar Architectural-Historical Reserve is located in the Old Town and takes the form of an 850 m long and 350 m wide peninsula.
 The Old Town was declared an architectural-historical reserve of national importance by virtue of Ordinance No 243 of the Council of Ministers of 18 July 1956.

 In 1983 Old Nesebar was included in the List of World Cultural Heritage Sites of UNESCO.